lizardsystems/yawl-controller/firmware/ESPHome/readme.md

 The device will be flashed now, you can follow the progress in the console window.
 When finished writing the firmware, switch off device.

-## Connecting dongle to Wi-Fi network
+## Connect device to Wi-Fi network

-When you are using ready-to-use firmware, at the first start, the dongle will create its own network "Midea AC Fallback Hotspot".
+When you are using ready-to-use firmware, at the first start, the dongle will create its own network "yawl-controller-XXXXXX".

-Type password for Fallback Hotspot.
-Default: yawl_1234!@#$

 When you are connecting to the fallback network, the web interface should open automatically (see also login to network notifications).
 If it doesn't open, you may also navigate to http://192.168.4.1/ manually in your browser.